Solo Tib Bar Review – TBG (Expert Tested)

 Solo Tib Bar

-When it comes to single leg tib bars, it doesn’t get any better than the Solo Tib Bar from The Tib Bar Guy.
+When it comes to single leg tib bars, it doesn’t get much better than the Solo Tib Bar from The Tib Bar Guy.

 The Good